 Neurotransmitters and the Gut

-Serotonin isn’t alone; many other neurotransmitters are dancing around within our digestive system, influencing our moods.
+Serotonin isn’t alone; many other neurotransmitters are also connected to our digestive system, influencing our moods.
 Harvard Health Publishing explains, "Gastrointestinal ailments generate signals to the brain just as the brain can send signals to the gut."

 Factors Disrupting Gut Microflora

-Your gut is like a bustling city, home to billions of bacteria known as microflora.
-But just like any city, certain factors can disrupt its balance and function.
+Your gut is home to billions of bacteria known as microflora.
+But certain factors can disrupt its balance and function.

 The Impact of Antibiotics on Gut Health